 Sometimes as women, we get so caught up in DOING ALL THE THINGS, that we forget what’s important to us personally.

-We see Sally over there, kicking butt with her two-hour-per day gym sessions and think, “Geez, why can’t I get my crap together and workout?”
+We see Sally over there, kicking butt with her two-hour-per day gym sessions and think, “Geez, why can’t I get my ish together and workout?”

-Then we see Susie with her six perfectly-even-spaced children and their perfectly-coordinated family outfits with clean faces and actually done hair and think, “How does she do that everyday?
-How do her kids always look so cute?
+Then we see Susie with her six perfectly-even-spaced children and their perfectly-coordinated family outfits with clean faces and styled hair and think, “How does she do that everyday?
+How do her kids always look cute?
 I’m lucky if I can get my family to look that good once a year on family picture day!”

 And then we see Sharon with her well-behaved kids, sitting quietly and patiently while she waits in line at the DMV and wonder how that’s possible when we can’t even get our kids to sit quietly for thirty seconds.